Dog Competitions: What You Can Expect

 2. The Westminster Kennel Club Dog Show

 This historic Westminster Kennel Club Dog Show is the second oldest and most consistent sporting event in the country, right behind the Kentucky Derby!
-Held in New York City, this competition draws over 3,000 entrees every year.
+Held in New York City, this competition draws over 3,000 entries every year.

 You get to see all of the entered dogs displayed on the bench.
 It takes two full days because of the incredible number of entrees.
 What better pastime for a dog lover?